devfile/integration-tests/README.md

 NOTE: each run of the test removes the existing contents of the ```./tmp``` directory

-## How to run Pytest-based ODO tests on a local machine
+## [Deprecated] How to run Pytest-based ODO tests on a local machine

 ### Prerequisites
 - Python 3.9.10